Dihedral Linking Invariants: Introduction

 We then find a rational 2-chain $\Sigma^j$ bounding each connected component $K^j$ of the singular set, by solving a $qn\times qn$ system of linear equations, where $n$ is the number of crossings in a chosen diagram of $K$ and $q=\dfrac{p-1}{2}$.
 If a solution exists, we conclude $K^j$ is rationally null-homologous, and $\text{lk}(K^i,K^j)$ exists provided $K^i$ is rationally null-homologous as well.
 If no solution exists, $K^j$ is not rationally null-homologous.
 To compute $\text{lk}(K^i,K^j)$ we choose a push-off of $K^i$ transverse to the 2-chain $\Sigma^j$, and compute the signed intersection number $K^i\cdot \Sigma^j$.

 In Section ~\ref{fig8example.sec}, we carry out this algorithm for the Figure-8 knot.
 We then turn to computing the invariant for an arbitrary $p$-colored knot $(K,\rho)$.
 In Section ~\ref{setup.sec}, we introduce {\it configuration diagrams}, a fully combinatorial method for encoding the cell structure on the corresponding branched cover $M_\rho$.
 In Section ~\ref{2chain.sec}, we find a rational 2-chain $\Sigma^j$ with boundary $K^j$ using the configuration diagram of $(K,\rho)$, and in Section ~\ref{intersectionnumber.sec}, we compute the linking number of $K^j$ and $K^i$ using the configuration diagram of $(K,\rho)$.
-This allows us to tabulate the dihedral linking invariant.
 Additional worked examples are in Section ~\ref{examples.sec}.
-In the final section, we include a tabulation of the dihedral linking invariant for hundreds of 3-, 5-, and 7-colorable knots.
-We do not include the full tabulation here due to space considerations; the code used to produce the tabulation and additional data are available at ~\cite{cahngithubdihedrallinking}.
-Note that the tabulation for 3-colorable knots up to 11 crossings agrees with that of Perko ~\cite{perko1964thesis}.